weaversa/cryptol-course/labs/Demos/SAW/salsa20-ref/salsa20-ref.md

 #endif
 ```

+OK, `ROTL32` rotates a 32-bit value left by a specified shift as
+expected, and `U32V` converts its argument to an unsigned 32-bit
-OK, we might need these later.
-For now, we'll proceed until we see the
+integer.
+We might need these later.
+For now, we'll proceed until we
-first function to specify...
+see the first function to specify...

 ### `salsa20_wordtobyte` (Reference Implementation)